-Where is Satpura National Park on Map: Satpura is in Madhya Pradesh and you can reach Satpura from the nearest big railway station is Itarsi Junction about 70 KM away, the nearest airport is Bhopal only 176 KM.
+Satpura National Park is in Madhya Pradesh and you can reach Satpura from the nearest big railway station is Itarsi Junction about 70 KM away, the nearest airport is Bhopal, the capital of Madhya Pradesh only 176 KM.
 Satpura has safaris both in morning and evening.
-The night safari in Satpura is private safari by the Denwa Backwater Escape conducted in the buffer zone.
+The night safari in Satpura is private safari by the Denwa Backwater Escape conducted in the buffer zone outside the national park.
 Here is a google map for Satpura National Park and how to reach Denwa Backwaters Escape.

 Some more wildlife posts

 - Birds and Bisons in Pench National Park

 - Tiger Camera Traps for Tiger Census in Bandipur